-Expanded version coming soon!
+Expanded version now available!

 “How to Turn a Place Around should be on the bookshelf of every urban designer and landscape architect – if not for themselves, then for their clients.”